 This bill requires the Fed to use its existing regulatory authorities to protect individual banks and the financial system, which the Fed is tasked with overseeing, by reducing the amount of exposure that banks have to risky activities that produce greenhouse gas emissions.

 Net Zero Plans for Biggest Banks: The Fed would do this by requiring the largest banks, those with more than $50 billion in assets, to submit and follow a plan for achieving zero financed emissions by 2050.
-That’s a key target for protecting people from the most devastating impacts of the climate crisis.
+That’s a key target that governments and private actors are increasingly pursuing in order to protect people from the most devastating impacts of the climate crisis.

 Financed emissions are the greenhouse gas emissions produced by a bank’s clients as a result of the bank’s lending, investment or other support.
 Adopting and following emissions reduction plans will keep banks from taking undue risks to squeeze a few last quarters of profits out of high emissions assets that will become prematurely worthless as the world transitions to a low carbon future.

 Milestones: To avoid a fire sale from banks trying to meet their financed emissions reduction obligations at the last minute, the plans would need to include certain intermediate milestones, including:

 - No financing of new or expanded fossil fuel projects within sixty days of enactment